Shelties vs The Dog Whisperer

-Cesar claims the other dogs don't resent their leader—they respect him.
-And, apparently, they don't resent the fact that they are lower in the pack.
-For any dog, simply knowing his place is what makes him feel at ease.
-As long as he has a calm-assertive leader to follow, life is good.
+Cesar Millan claims the other dogs don't resent their leader—they respect him.
+Nor do they resent their subservient place in the pack.
+For a dog, simply knowing his place makes him feel at ease, and as long as he has a calm-assertive leader to follow, life is good.

-Dogs that are abused, mistreated, or simply lacking confident leadership can develop abnormal psychological habits.
-They can be confused, neurotic, and aggressive, and when these factors combine, dogs can be very dangerous to children and adults.
+Dogs that are abused, mistreated, or simply lack boundaries can develop abnormal psychological habits.
+They can become confused, neurotic, and aggressive, making them potentially dangerous to humans.

-If they can't be rehabilitated, these dogs may eventually be put down.
-It's dog trainers like Cesar Millan and Victoria Stillwell and others—even when they use competing psychological theories—who have the courage to approach these dogs and turn them around.
+If such dogs can't be rehabilitated, they may eventually be put down.
+It's dog trainers like Cesar Millan and Victoria Stillwell and others—even when using competing psychological theories—who have the skills to turn these dogs around.

 Affection vs Discipline